 In the United States, the Equal Credit Opportunity Act (ECOA) requires ML models to prevent discrimination in lending.
 The Bank Secrecy Act (BSA), in turn, imposes requirements for ML models used for transaction monitoring to ensure their effectiveness in detecting suspicious activity.

-How to address it: Assess all regulatory requirements for the future data analytics solution before finalizing functional and non-functional requirements towards it.
+How to address it: Assess all regulatory requirements for the future data analytics solution before finalizing functional and non-functional requirements for it.
 To protect sensitive data, prioritize strong encryption methods (e.g., Twofish, Blowfish, AES, RSA) and data tokenization.

 Buy vs build is the eternal question.
 Getting an off-the-shelf solution may easily result in vendor lock-in, where leaving a vendor is too costly or complicated, but the solution no longer meets your needs.
 On the other hand, the build approach comes with its challenges: project management, considerable overhead, and alignment with business needs are just a few.